muvandy/muvandy/README.md

 			end
 		end

-A 'visitor_key' is required.
+A `visitor_key` is required.
 By default, we recommend using the visitor's IP address but if you have other information on them their account id or email address make good unique visitor identifiers.

-Setting `:collect_muvandy_visitor_info` in your before_filter helps muvandy collect the following information from your 'request' & 'params' variables.
+Setting `:collect_muvandy_visitor_info` in your `before_filter` helps muvandy collect the following information from your `request` & `params` variables.
 * referrer
 * utm_term
 * utm_campaign